chuckcscccl/rustlr/appendix.md

 ### Delayed Reductions

 One of the main difficulties faced by writers of context-free grammars is, borrowing a term from functional programming, the lack of *referential transparency*.
+By this we mean the ability to compose grammars from smaller grammars, to worry about isolated components of the grammar apart from the whole, and to substitute a part of the grammar with something equivalent.

 Take, for example, the following simple grammar:
 ```
 S --> A | B
 A --> a b c d x